kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 ### Bugs Found

-- 🔲 Markdown does not render properly in Post Summary View.
 - 🔲 Sometimes, elements do not update right away, requiring a reload.
 This likely will be addressed when the "loading" spinners are added.
   - ✅ Voting now has a loading spinner
   - 🔲 Creating communities does not have a loading spinner